NaelsonBrasil/NaelsonBrasil/projects/hide-whatsapp/view.md

 ##### 🔥 Hide your contacts from other peoples on meet call.

 - How it work?
-Only Just Click up in bar of plugins and put on the name from partner that need show.
+Only Just Click up in bar of plugins and put on the name from partner that need show, make it, to will hide the remainters.
 - Maybe this not work out more, because of up dates.

 ---